MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_box.md

 ### -field bottom

 The y position of the bottom of the box, plus 1.
-This means that <code>top - bottom</code> equals the height of the box.
+This means that <code>bottom - top</code> equals the height of the box.

 ### -field back

 The z position of the back of the box, plus 1.
-This means that <code>front - back</code> equals the depth of the box.
+This means that <code>back - front</code> equals the depth of the box.

 ## -remarks